-Atherosclerosis is a slow, progressive disease of the arteries that is characterized by the buildup of fat deposits inside the arterial wall.
+Atherosclerosis is a common cardiovascular disease in poultry, especially ducks.
+It is caused by the accumulation of fatty substances such as cholesterol, cellular waste products, and calcium (referred to as plaque) inside arteries.
 Eventually the accumulation of fat deposits will lead to restriction in blood flow and prevent oxygen from reaching cells.
-It occurs commonly in older ducks.

 Nutrition plays a significant role in its onset and is most frequently seen in ducks who receive a diet low in polyunsaturated fatty acids (PUFA) and high in saturated fatty acids, high-cholesterol diets, and high-fat diets enriched in linoleic acid.

 Ducks won't usually develop any clinical signs of the disease until the advanced stages, when the artery is severely narrowed or completely blocked.
 Many times, the first indication of the disease is sudden death related to an unknown cause.

 When clinical signs do occur, they are usually associated with cardiac failure, caused by reduced blood flow through the arteries.
 Which may include lethargy, exercise intolerance, difficulty breathing, ataxia, and behavioral changes.